robenkleene/Dotfiles/install/man/markdown/vim/rk_vim_netrw.md

 - `mf`: Mark file
 - `mF`: Unmark file
 - `mu`: Unmark all
-- `mt`: Set mark target directory
+- `mt`: Set mark target directory (note this uses the selected directory, not the current directory!)
 - `mc`: Copy marked files to target directory
 - `mm`: Move marked files to target directory

-## Copy File
+## Copy/Move File

 1. `mt` to set the target directory
 2. `mf` to mark the files
 3. `cd` to set the working directory as the same directory as the marked files
-4. `mc` to copy the files to the target directory

-## Move File

-1. `mt` to set the target directory
-2. `mf` to mark the files
-3. `cd` to set the working directory as the same directory as the marked files
-4. `mm` to move the files to the target directory
+4. `mc` to copy or `mm` to move the files to the target directory

 Note the file list won't update automatically, so refresh with `<C-l>`